A few years ago The Man of the House (TMOTH) and I lived in a rental house. We loved the location, but we had a problem with the stove.

 Time for the Oven Thermometer!

-It was time for the oven thermometer!
 These little gadgets are handy and inexpensive.
 If your oven doesn’t heat properly I suggest you get one.
-It’s well worth the six dollar price.
+It’s well worth the price.

-In the end I discovered that our “new” oven takes about half an hour to warm up.
-It also heats to about 50 degrees higher than the temperature I set.
-Knowing this gave me two benefits.
+In the end, I discovered that the oven took about half an hour to warm up.
+It also heated to about 50 degrees higher than the temperature I set!!